ZhengruiLu/Twitter-Sentiment-Analysis-Framework/README.md

-# Twitter's Sentiment
+# Twitter's Sentiment Analysis
 Social networks are a fascinating domains for applying concepts from data science and visualization.
 Not only are they sources of **big** "big data" (about 500 million tweets are sent on Twitter each _day_), but their status as personal communities means that they often can provide profound insights into how people think, feel, and interact.
 For example, researchers have shown that the "mood" of Twitter communication [reflects biological rhythms](http://www.nytimes.com/2011/09/30/science/30twitter.html) and can even be used to [predict the stock market](http://arxiv.org/pdf/1010.3003&embedded=true).

-For this assignment, you will write a program to perform simple [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) of Twitter data---that is, determining the "attitude" of tweets (how "positive" or "negative") about a particular topic.
-You will apply this program to **real data** taken directly from Twitter, and use your analysis to consider basic questions about people's attitudes on social media.
+For this project, our team will write a program to perform simple [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) of Twitter data---that is, determining the "attitude" of tweets (how "positive" or "negative") about a particular topic.
+We will apply this program to **real data** taken directly from Twitter, and use your analysis to consider basic questions about people's attitudes on social media.

-- I want to emphasize that this assignment involves working with **real, unfiltered, unsanitized data** taken directly from the Twitter "firehose"--all public tweets made. _Tweets may include offensive, inappropriate, or triggering language or content._  As with the rest of the Internet, any given moment on Twitter can reveal both the peaks and valleys of human behavior.
-If you are concerned about this data or assignment in any way, please let us know.
+- This project involves working with **real, unfiltered, unsanitized data** taken directly from the Twitter "firehose"--all public tweets made. _Tweets may include offensive, inappropriate, or triggering language or content._  As with the rest of the Internet, any given moment on Twitter can reveal both the peaks and valleys of human behavior.
+If you are concerned about this data in any way, please let us know.

+_Based on assignments by John DeNero, Aditi Muralidharan, et al., and Bill Howe._
 ### Objectives
-By completing this challenge you will practice and master the following skills:
+By completing this challenge we will practice and master the following skills:

 * Working with Python data structures: lists, dictionaries, and tuples
 * Using Python loops and conditionals